fachat/cbm_micropet/README.md

 [FPGA repository](https://github.com/fachat/upet_fpga) that contains the code for the FPGA, as described in the next section.

+## Version History

+- [Revision 2.1A](https://github.com/fachat/cbm_micropet/tree/r2.1a): the first one with boot-from-SPI, and card edge connectors for IEEE and tape.
+- [Revision 1.1B](https://github.com/fachat/cbm_micropet/tree/r1.1b): the original one with parallel ROMs, and no SPI boot; also, no card edge connectors

 ## Building

 Here are four subdirectories: